awcodify/sysctl-theme/docs/index.md

 ---
 layout: docs
-title: Sysctl Theme Documentation
+title: Arsxy Theme Documentation
-description: Comprehensive documentation for the Sysctl Jekyll theme
+description: Comprehensive documentation for the Arsxy Jekyll theme
 permalink: /docs/
 ---

-Welcome to the official documentation for Sysctl Theme, a clean, modern Jekyll theme optimized for technical blogs and documentation sites.
+Welcome to the official documentation for Arsxy Theme, a clean, modern Jekyll theme optimized for technical blogs and documentation sites.

 ## Getting Started